Couple therapy in Reading and online

 This work requires a genuine willingness to engage from both people.
 It is not mediation, and it is not about establishing who is right.

-If one partner is significantly uncertain, that is worth a conversation before we begin.
+If one partner is significantly uncertain about whether they want to take part, that is worth a conversation before we begin.

-I do not work with relationships where there is ongoing domestic abuse.
-In those situations, safety comes first, and I can help you think through what support would be more appropriate.
+I do not offer couple therapy where there is ongoing domestic abuse, coercive control, intimidation, or fear within the relationship.
+In those situations, safety comes first, and a different form of support is usually more appropriate.

 If you are considering couple therapy

-We can talk about what feels most difficult and whether this seems like a good fit.
+We can talk about what feels most difficult, what you are hoping might become possible, and whether this way of working seems like a good fit.

 There is no pressure to continue.